Table of contents

 “Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you.”—Luke 6:38

-Thus, when we lack something, often the best thing to do is give to others what we lack…
+If we lack something, one of the best things we can do is give to others what we lack:

-- If we lack money, we need to make sure we are not withholding our tithes and offerings.
+- If we lack money, we need to give, such as with our tithes and offerings

-- If we lack friendship, we are to give friendship.
+- If we lack friendship, we should give friendship

-- If we lack words of encouragement, we should give words of encouragement.
+- If we lack hope, we should bring hope to others

-God gives each of us a greater measure of that which we ourselves are willing to give.
-Or in other words, what we are willing to surrender.
+By surrendering the things we need or want—generously giving them away—God gives each of us a greater measure of that which we ourselves are willing to give.
+What we are willing to surrender.

-Sometimes, abundance is held back because we are clinging to things… unwilling to give that which we ourselves need, because we think nothing will be left for us.
-Maintaining false ideas of provision.
+Sometimes abundance is held back because we cling to things.
+Because we are unwilling to give that which we need, thinking there will be nothing left for us.
+But that is a false idea of provision…

-Yet, it was Jesus who multiplied the loaves and fishes…
+Remember when Jesus multiplied the loaves and fishes?

-He and His disciples could have kept the few loaves and fishes they started with.
-They could have eaten their fill, afraid that they would not have enough to eat if they gave.
-Yet, Jesus and His disciples gave out of what, in the flesh, appeared to be a lack—and only Jesus had the unlimited faith that it would be multiplied.
-Everyone there that day went from lack to surplus in moments… because that is how God’s economy works.
-If we obey, He supplies.
+Jesus and His disciples could have kept the few loaves and fishes they had and been satisfied, afraid that they would not have enough left if they gave.
+Yet, Jesus and His disciples gave out of what, in the natural, appeared to be a lack—Jesus had faith and understanding that it would be multiplied.
+And as they gave what they themselves needed, everyone there that day went from lack to surplus in an instant!
+Because that is how God’s economy works; if we are obedient to give what we are meant to, God supplies.